sourcebots/docs/content/kit/batteries/charging.md

 title: Battery Charging
 ---

-The charging cable is cable-tied to the charger and you must not remove this cable.
-The charging lead is terminated with 4mm bullet connectors, which present a very high risk of shorting the battery if removed from the charger.

 ## Charging Checklist
 This list must be followed carefully each time a battery is connected to the charger.